 How a Share Premium Account is Used

 The balance of a share premium account is expected to change if the company offers new shares for subscription at the market price.
-As a reserved account, companies can only use the funds for purposes discussed in their bylaws or other legal documents.
+As a reserve account, companies can only use the funds for purposes discussed in their bylaws or other legal documents.

 For example, the company cannot distribute the funds in the account as dividends or use the balance to settle losses incurred by the business.
-Rather, companies may use the share premium account to pay expenses incurred when raising equity, such as underwriting fees, discounts allowed, commission paid on the issue of shares, etc.
+Rather, companies may use the share premium account to offset expenses incurred when raising equity, such as underwriting fees, discounts allowed, commission paid on the issue of shares, etc.